thomasgladwin/AIAnalysis1/README.md

 Data: The following text contains interview transcripts.
 The symbol ### indicates where a new participant transcript begins.
 The participant identifier is given after the ### symbol. ### Participant 1.
 I like oranges, but not pears. ### Participant 2.
 I like apples, but not pears. ### Participant 3.
 I dislike apples and pears.

 Query: Identify codes for the responses for each participant.
 Using the codes for analysis, what attitudes do the participants express?
+Create a table with a row per participant and a column per code, and set the value of each element to 1 if the participant expressed the code and 0 otherwise.